Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: C++11 and the benefits of template meta-programming

 \section{C++11 and the benefits of template meta-programming}

-It is actually the case that many computational kernels are as generic as possible as well, with the details further delegated to auxiliary functions, and so forth down to small, specialized functions that materialize one specific aspect of the computation, as exemplified in section~\ref{sec:complexity}.
-The key to writing such generic code in C++ is an extensive use of \emph{template}s, combined with the coding strategies described in the following subsections.
+The abstract interfaces of the GPUSPH engines is preserved down the stack whenever possible.
+In particular, many computational kernels are as generic as possible as well, with the details further delegated to auxiliary functions, and so forth down to small, specialized functions that materialize one specific aspect of the computation, as exemplified in section~\ref{sec:complexity}.
+The key to writing such generic code in C++ is an extensive use of \emph{template}s, combined with the coding strategies described in the following subsections, as illustrated in Listings~\ref{lst:forces-methods} and~\ref{lst:forces-kernel} below.

 A function template represents a family of functions that share a name, expose the same interface, and also frequently (but not necessarily) present the same body.
 Such a family of functions is parametrized through one or more \emph{template parameter}s, with each possible value (or combination of values) of these parameters ultimately dictating the actual function.